julianjohannesen/modern-css-reset-annotated/README.md

 2. To provide a quick reference that more experienced users can refer to to refresh themselves as to why a certain property has a certain value

 3. To provide dated citations that are both authoratative and **recent**.
 I often wonder whether a best practice is still a best practice.
 Knowing the source of the practice and the date it was created is very helpful in that regard.

+## Is a reset really necessary?

+Maybe not.
+Chris Coyer of CSS Tricks [recently (Jan.
+2022) wrote](https://css-tricks.com/notes-on-josh-comeaus-custom-css-reset/) that, if you're targeting mostly recent browswers,

+    We’re in something of a new era of CSS resets where… you kind of don’t need one?
+There isn’t that many major differences between browsers on default styling, and by the time you’re off and running styling stuff, you’ve probably steamrolled things into place.
+And so perhaps “modern” CSS resets are more of a collection of opinionated default styles that do useful things that you want on all your new projects because, well, that’s how you roll.

+That being said, there are still a few things that it might help to reset at the start, in addtion to the opinionated default styles Chris mentions.

 ## Installation